Invariants of Lie algebras extended over commutative algebras without unit: Notation and conventions

 \section{Notation and conventions}

-All algebras and vector spaces are defined over the base field $K$ of characteristic different from 2 and 3 unless otherwise stated (some of the results are valid in characteristic $3$, but we will not go into this).
+All algebras and vector spaces are defined over an arbitrary field $K$ of characteristic different from 2 and 3, unless stated otherwise (some of the results are valid in characteristic $3$, but we will not go into this).

 In what follows, $L$ denotes a Lie algebra, $A$ is an associative commutative algebra.